 The platform structure required to support the GBS850 Batch Sieve would be of stainless-steel construction incorporating a stairway and handrails.
 All ‘free space’ beneath the structure would be enclosed in white wall cladding as typically seen in a high care environment.
 The platform walkway would be 1200mm from the floor with the Batch Sieve raised to give access beneath for the IBC1200 Pharmabin.

 As the material is supplied in bag format, we also incorporated a hinged rest area that could be utilised when a heavy bag needed to be supported whilst opening and stowed away when not required.
 An ingenious docking station and flexible inlet connection were designed to ensure correct loading of the IBC.

-The installation took place over a period of 5 days, encompassing both areas, utilising one of our two-man installation teams.
+The installation took place over a period of five days, encompassing both areas, utilising one of our two-man installation teams.
 The customer then embarked on a period of trials to ensure all products sieved correctly and that the design brief had been fulfilled.
-The process and installation were signed off within a 2-week period as 100% successful.
+The process and installation were signed off within a two-week period as 100% successful.

 Our knowledge and resources enables a complete solution to be provided to the customer.
 Find out more about why large batch sieves are so critical to consumption industries here.

 If you'd like to find out more about the range of products that Gough Engineering can provide for your industry, then do get in touch today.